guardian/commercial/README.md

 To test the bundle on CODE, create a PR, wait for github actions to run and a riff-raff comment should appear.
 Click the link in the comment to confirm the CODE deployment.

-Although technically we don't need to "take" Frontend or DCR CODE environments anymore, it may be a good idea to claim it any way if your change may break things and cause an issue for another developer testing their changes.
+Although you can deploy CODE changes without deploying Frontend or DCR, it's a good idea to flag any CODE deployments on the dotcom semaphore chat in case it has an effect on anything anyone else is testing.

 #### Testing changes to the `@guardian/commercial` npm package
 You can add the [beta] @guardian/commercial label to your pull request, this will release a beta version of the bundle to NPM, the exact version will be commented on your PR.

-In order to do this, first run: pnpm changeset add, again, This will create a new changeset file in the .changeset directory.
+In order to do this, run `pnpm changeset`.
+This will create a new changeset file in the .changeset directory.
 Commit this file with your PR.

 Note: Once the beta version is released, the label will be removed from the PR, so you will need to add it again if you want to release subsequent new versions.